-The "protest package" provided as Exhibit D by Plaintiff contains copies of two letters along with a copy of a completed Customs Form 19 (Protest No. 0712-95-100131); the first letter is dated February 1, 1995, and the second letter is dated February appeared to make three objections to Customs' actions.
-First, Plaintiff stated that it objected to the assessment and payment of February 1 Letter, Pl.'s Ex.
+Pl.'s Ex.
+D at 3 (Feb.
+6, 1995) ("Protest Form").
+In its protest, Plaintiff appeared to make three objections to Customs' actions.
+First, Plaintiff stated that it objected to the assessment and payment of MPF.
+February 1 Letter, Pl.'s Ex.
 D at 4.
-Second, it protested MPF. "contingencies not anticipated in the [escrow] [a]greement[,] or unanticipated frustration" of the same.
+Second, it protested "contingencies not anticipated in the [Escrow] [A]greement[,] or unanticipated frustration" of the same.
 Id. at 5-6.
 Plaintiff then appears to have made a third objection, referring to Customs' acceptance of payment.
 Id. at 4.
 In support of this third objection, Plaintiff noted that a copy of Customs' letter dated November 8, 1994, as well as a receipt of payment made out by Customs on November 7, 1994, was enclosed with the protest.
-Id.; see also Collection Receipt from U.S. Bureau of Customs & Border Prot., to Canadian Reynolds Metals Co., Pl.'s Ex.
-A at 5 (Nov.
-7, 1994) ("Receipt").
-Plaintiff clarified in its protest that it did not expect Customs to act in response to its objections until final
+Id.; see also Collection Receipt from U.S. Bureau of Customs &

-^{6, 1995.} See Pl.'s Ex.
+9The "protest package" provided as Exhibit D by Plaintiff contains copies of two letters along with a copy of a completed Customs Form 19 (Protest No. 0712-95-100130); the first letter is dated February 1, 1995, and the second letter is dated February 6, 1995.
+See Pl.'s Ex.
 D. Accordingly, it appears as though Plaintiff first attempted to forward a protest to Customs on February 1, 1995, but that for reasons unclear to the Court, the protest was not filed until February 6, 1995, the date Customs received and stamped the protest form.
 Protest Form, Pl.'s Ex.
 D at 3.
 The implementing regulation for filing of protests confirms that a protest is considered filed on the date it is received by Customs.
 19 C.F.R. § 174.12(f) ("The date on which a protest is received by the Customs officer with whom it is required to be filed shall be deemed the date on which it is filed.").
 Additionally, both parties agree that the protest was filed on February 6, 1995.
 See Def.'s Mot. at 2; Pl.'s Opp'n at 3.
 As the February 6 Letter merely serves as a complement to the original protest attempt on February 1, 1995, however, the Court will treat the letter dated February 1, 1995, as part of the protest filed on February 6, 1995.
 See February 6 Letter, Pl.'s Ex.
-D at 1 ("[W]e forwarded protests, dated February 1, 1995, in which CRMC . . . protested the assessment and payment of Merchandise Processing Fee ('MPF').").
+D at 1 ("[W]e forwarded protests, dated February 1, 1995, in which [Aluminerie] protested the assessment and payment of Merchandise Processing Fee ('MPF').").